zed-industries/docs/general/telemetry.md

 },
 ```

+The telemetry settings can also be configured via the `welcome` screen, which can be invoked via the `workspace: welcome` action in the command palette.

 ## Concerns and Questions

 If you have concerns about telemetry, please feel free to open issues in our [community repository](https://github.com/zed-industries/community/issues/new/choose).